buildingSMART Professional Certification

 The program is two-tier:

-- Individual Qualification, or knowledge-based learning (launched as Phase 1) This introduces the basic concepts and principles of openBIM.
-This is a theory-based learning that does not include software training or hands-on practice.
-However project examples and demonstrations are given to reinforce the core principles.
-The Individual Qualification series is comprised of eight modules, each of a one to three day duration.
+- Individual Qualification, or knowledge-based learning (launched as Phase 1) is designed to introduce the basic concepts and principles of openBIM.
+This focusses on theory-based learning that does not include software training or hands-on practice.
+Course provider are encouraged to give project examples and demonstrations to reinforce the core principles.
+The Individual Qualification is built around a single Basic module, that can be delivered in a 2-day course.

 - Professional Certification or applied learning (to be launched at Phase 2).
 This addresses the application of openBIM principles in the project environment.
 It is a practice-driven, comprehensive training comprised of specific role based modules (eg BIM Manager, BIM Coordinator, Information Manager).
 Each module will require 200+ hours of class learning in addition to live project work.
 Professional Qualification is in development and is expected to be launched in late 2018.